ezsystems/commerce-documentation/docs/guide/product_description/customer_registration.md

 ### Secure authentication for existing customers

 Existing customers - meaning customers that are set up in the connected ERP - can activate a shop account themselves by entering their customer number and one invoice number.
 The data is sent to the ERP.
-If the data in ERP and the entered data match, the customer will get access to the shop immediately and a User Content item is set up automatically with the customer no. from the ERP.
+If the data in ERP and the entered data match, the customer will get access to the shop immediately and a User Content item is set up automatically with the customer number from the ERP.

 ## Login